Accentuate the Positive - Communicating With Your Birth Team

-So you’re planning your ideal birth, and you’re starting to realize that heading to your chosen birth place, iPod loaded with relaxation tracks in one hand and a stack of copies of your well-researched birth plan complete with bullet points and stock photos of beach scenes, might not get you the warm reception you were hoping for.
+So you’re planning your ideal birth, and you’re starting to realize that heading to your chosen birth place, your favorite relaxation playlist in one hand, and a stack of copies of your well-researched birth plan complete with bullet points and stock photos of beach scenes in the other, might not get you the warm reception you were hoping for.
 Should you scrap the idea of a birth plan to avoid ruffling feathers, or should you stand with your hands on your hips and declare that you have rights?

 Probably neither.
 It’s a tricky spot to be in – realizing that you do have the right to make choices about your labor and your child’s birth – and treatment thereafter – all the while recognizing that doctors and midwives and nurses are people too, trying to do their jobs, and knowing that a stressful, high-conflict environment is not conducive to relaxation nor to a healthy, positive labor and birth experience.
 (Not to mention that if you can stand there with your hands on your hips like that, you probably left for the hospital too soon – but that’s another post for another time!)
 The fine art of positive communication with your birth team means you’ll need to balance assertiveness with tact and kindness, and explain your wishes with a willingness to hear the other person’s reasoning.